imyrvold/XComic/README.md

 I also added a progress indicator that as shown instead of the comic strip title and the info button, when making a network request.

+## Comix Explanation
+As I understood the  task getting the comic explanation, is to present a web view that explains the comic presented.
+I implemented this with a UIViewRepresentable, as there is no native Web View yet in SwiftUI.
+I am using a full screen view modifier feature in SwiftUI to present the web view.
+This worked fine, the web view is showing the comic explanation site.
+But I also found out that I got the *"This method should not be called on the main thread as it may lead to UI unresponsiveness."* runtime warning when a web view is presented, and that is in the XComicsApp.
+I thought I would fix that by using a @MainActor attribute for the function that sets the flag that makes the web view appear, but I am still getting this warning.
+I am not sure if this is a bug in SwiftUI, or if I am missing something here.

 ## Conclusion
 The app now looks like it works fairly well.
 There are a few things I would like to do, but as I am now over 11 hours into the challenge, I must start to see if I can fix the most obvious missing features.